 was on March 24, 1980, operating through June 2, 1984.
 In bankruptcy proceedings,

-1984 there was an offer from BRAE Corporation, to purchase the entire property, upgrade
+on December 12, 1984 came an offer from BRAE Corporation, to purchase the entire

 Chicago, Milwaukee & St. Paul Railway Company: